sjip1492/rockvilletaichi/docs/about.markdown

 We also have yearly brunches which feature traditional Chinese foods and celebrations.

 If you are looking for a gentle, stress-free way to exercise, feel free to join our Tai Chi community.
-We are beginner friendly and are looking for new members!
+We are beginner friendly and are accepting new members.